-If your current marketing plan is to wing it, you’re definitely in the market for some outside help.
+If your current marketing plan is to wing it, you’re definitely in the market for some outside help and should be looking for the signs you should outsource your marketing.
 You’re also not alone.
 Most business owners don’t truly grasp how difficult creating a successful marketing strategy truly is until they sit down to do it.

 It’s easy to brainstorm some abstract marketing ideas, and you may have some truly good ones, but turning your plans into a concrete reality that adds to your bottom line is much more difficult.
 Getting stuck at the drawing board is an obvious cry for some backup, but there are three more subtle clues that you should consider outsourcing your marketing.

 When you started your business, you wisely decided to do something that you’re great at.
 Of course, you weren’t good at everything, but you learned enough about human resources and payroll to get by.
 You had to wear many hats and you did, perhaps rocking it for some time as an army of one.
 When your business outgrew your knowledge, you hired yourself a guru and moved on.